chris-j-akers/i8080-javascript/README.md

 The buttons in the middle provide a couple of different ways to run the program which helped when debugging.

 * `Run Clocked at Speed` slows down the emulator to a number of instructions per second.
-This is really just so you can observe the fields being updated as the test runs.
+This is really just so the field updates can observed as the test runs.

 * `Run Unclocked` executes the whole program as quickly as possible.

-* `Step Single Instruction` allows you to step through the program instruction-by-instruction.
+* `Step Single Instruction` steps through the program instruction-by-instruction.

 * `Run to Breakpoint` will execute the program up to the memory address entered in the text-box.